DuarteMRAlves/Pipeline-Orchestrator/README.md

 To execute the app with gradle we just need to run the respective gradle task:

-* On Linux or MacOS just execute:
+* On Linux or macOS just execute:

 ```console
 $ ./gradlew run -DconfigFile="<config_file_path>"